Juliasule/LITA-_Capstone-_Poject/README.md

 ```
 ### Insights
 The analysis reveals:
-- The Total Sales by all Regions in 2023 and 2024 is **2,101,090**
+- The Total Sales by all Regions in 2023 and 2024 to be **2,101,090**
 - The Region with the **highest Total sales is the South with 927,820**

-- Seasonal Trends: Higher sales are noticed in **February** in both 2023 and 2024 with Total Sales of **247,500 and **298,800** respectively which might be due to Valentine's celebrations, as people are buying gifts for their loved ones.
+- Seasonal Trends: Higher sales are noticed in  the month of **February** in both 2023 and 2024 with Total Sales of **247,500 and **298,800** respectively these could be a result of  Valentine's celebrations, as people are buying gifts for their loved ones.
-- Best-Selling Products: The Product with the highest transaction volume is **Hats**, with a Total volume of **15,929**.
-However, regarding Total sales, the product with the highest Total Sales is **Shoes**, with a **total sales of 613,380** against **Hats's 316,195**.
+- Best-Selling Products: The Product with the highest transaction volume is the product **Hats**, with a Total transaction volume of **15,929**.
+However, this product did not yield the highest Total sales rather the product with the highest is **Shoes**, with a **total sales of 613,380** against **Hats's 316,195**.
 Although the product **Hats** sold more, it ranked third in Total Sales contributed.
+This means that this particular product **(Hats)** is the product that brings more traffic and patronage to the shops.

 - Customer Insights: Customer segmentation based on purchase frequency and value is noticed throughout the Regions.
-The **Westerners** are buying more Hats with Total sales of **174300** probably due to their weather.
-Peak period in the months of **April and August** both in 2023 and 2024 is noticed in this region. however the **Southerners** are buying more of **Shoes** with Total sales of **546,300**.
-While the **Northerners** who are buying more shirts seem not to be seasonal shoppers with only high sales seen in the month of **January with Total Sales of 198,400**.
-The **Easterners** who favor **Shirts** with Total sales of **237,600** seem not to have a season of shopping as fluctuations can be seen throughout the year.
+The **West** is buying more **Hats** than other products, with Total sales of **174300** probably due to the weather.
+Peak period in the months of **April and August** both in 2023 and 2024 is noticed in this region. however customers in the **South** are buying more of **Shoes** with a Total sales of **546,300**.
+While the customers in the **North** who are buying more shirts seem not to be seasonal shoppers with only high sales seen in the month of **January with Total Sales of 198,400**.
+The **East** like their northern counterparts are buying **Shirts** as well with Total sales of **237,600** and they too seem not to have a trend for  shopping as fluctuations can be seen throughout the year.

 ## Data Visualization